 |Major Groups > Gilled Mushrooms > Pale-Spored > Tricholoma > Tricholoma magnivelare|

-Stem: 4-15 cm long; up to 5 cm thick; more or less equal, or with a slightly tapered base (but not with a long, rooting base); white above the ring, colored like the cap below; partial veil white and thick, collapsing to form a sheath around the lower stem and a prominent flaring ring at the top edge of the sheath.
+Stem: 4–10 cm long; 1–2 cm thick; more or less equal above a slightly tapered base; white above the ring, but with brown fibrils and scales, like the cap, below; partial veil white and thick, collapsing to form a flaring ring; basal mycelium white.

 Flesh: White; firm; not changing on exposure.

 Odor and Taste: Odor strong and spicy, somewhat reminiscent of cinnamon; taste similar.